top of page

 2. Can I elect to cease contributions while on leave without pay?

-If you are under age 50, you may elect to cease contributions while on leave without pay.
+If you are under the age of 50 you may elect to cease contributions while on leave without pay.
 However, you must formally elect to cease contributions prior to commencing the period of leave.
 Contributions must be paid up to the effective date of the election.

 If you wish to make an election to cease contributions in these circumstances please contact the scheme administrator before you go on leave without pay.

-On subsequently reaching age 50, if you have not recommenced contributions, your contributions paid to date will be paid and you will not be eligible to rejoin GSF.
+On subsequently reaching the age of 50, if you have not recommenced contributions your contributions paid to date will be paid and you will not be eligible to rejoin GSF.

 bottom of page